 Data driven instruction will lead to targeted teaching and learning.
 We use both internal and external tools for assessing and analysing data.

 Reporting happens throughout the term both informally from day to day and formally at the end of each term.
 At the end of terms 1 and 3 teachers will provide a learning journal of the child's work and a written explanation of the achievements and new goals of each student.
 Students will receive a graded report card at the end of each semester.

 At St. Patrick's School, assessment will be constant and will involve evaluating children's acquisition of knowledge, skills, values and attitudes.

 St Patrick’s provides a faith based education and teaching Religion is a very important part of our day.
 We follow the church’s calendar and celebrate important events and periods such as Easter, Advent, Lent, St. Patrick’s Day and Christmas.
 We follow the Awakenings curriculum as mandated by the Catholic Education Office of Ballarat.
 In Religious Education we encourage our students to sympathise with others, be aware of the Catholic tradition through the Church, be familiar with Religious stories, be familiar with Catholicism and other faiths and live and behave in a respectful manner.

 Religious Education is taught for 30 minutes per day.
 It usually involves reading a story, sharing ideas, discussing how that story affects our daily decision making, and responding more personally to the stimulus.

-LANGUAGE OTHER THAN ENGLISH (LOTE): Our school has been fortunate enough to be the recipient of the Languages Australia grant that will allow us to reinvigorate our language program.
-Spanish has been chosen as the language to be studied at St Patrick's.
+LANGUAGE OTHER THAN ENGLISH (LOTE): Our school teaches Spanish.
 The class will incorporate teacher instruction, online activities, and some Skype Spanish classes, as well as Spanish speaking visitors when the opportunity presents itself.